Helping you improve profitability, productivity and working lives through good diversity management.

 "I would like to say the course was inspirational and clearly and confidently spoken.
 I feel admiration for Elizabeth so thank you for sharing your thoughts and feelings and how you cope to the best of your ability with day to day life and living with autism."

 Aspiedent has been in business since 2014.
-Established by Dr Elizabeth Guest (BSc, PhD, PGCHE), she was soon joined by Operations Manager Jen Blacow.
+Established by Dr Elizabeth Guest (BSc, PhD, PGCHE), she was soon joined by Operations Manager and HR Practioner Jen Blacow.
 Both have one goal in mind: to make a positive difference to the world of work for all.
 Both Elizabeth and Jen happen to be disabled.
 Elizabeth has autism, dyslexia, and ADHD; Jen has OCD.
 We understand the issues that simple misunderstandings (on both sides) can cause.

 Read more about our people.